video

 What is your favourite colour?
 Pause the video and find the questions.

-Where do you live?
+Well done if you managed to spot, where do you live?
 You're asking where something is.

-And, what is your favourite colour?
-Today, it is hot.
+And what is your favourite colour.

-So, which of these is a question mark?
+So which of these is a question mark?
 Get your pointing finger ready, and I would like you to point to the question mark.

 I'll give you five seconds.